 As of 2016, Dean Torrence was residing in Huntington Beach, California and was still keeping the music of Jan And Dean alive by making personal appearances with The Surf City Allstars.
-They still maintained a busy touring schedule in 2017.
+They still maintained a busy touring schedule in 2017 and 2018.

 Jan Berry could boast an I.Q. of 185, which puts him in the genius range.

 Be sure to read Gary James' Interview With Dean Torrence